-- (1) General meetings shall be chaired by the person who has been elected as Chair. - (2) If there is no such person or he or shethe chair is not present within fifteen minutes of the time appointed for the meeting a trustee nominated by the trustees shall chair the meeting. - (3) If there is only one trustee present and willing to act, he or she shall chair the meeting. - (4) If no trustee is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present and entitled to vote must choose one of their number to chair the meeting.
+- (2) If there is no such person or the chair is not present within fifteen minutes of the time appointed for the meeting a trustee nominated by the trustees shall chair the meeting. - (3) If there is only one trustee present and willing to act, he or she shall chair the meeting. - (4) If no trustee is present and willing to chair the meeting within fifteen minutes after the time appointed for holding it, the members present and entitled to vote must choose one of their number to chair the meeting.

-14. Adjournments8
+14. Adjournments 8